peterjc/thapbi-pict/docs/examples/woody_hosts/edit_graph.rst

 Running thapbi_pict edit-graph
 ------------------------------

-The final step of the pipeline command can be run alone as ``thapbi_pict edit-graph``:
+This is not run as part of the pipeline command, but must be run separately:

 .. code:: console

     $ thapbi_pict edit-graph -h
     ...

-This command does not use the intermediate TSV files or metadata, just the intermediate FASTA files and the ITS1 database.
+This command does not use metdata, but can optionally use the intermediate TSV files.
+It requires the FASTA files:

-To mimic the pipeline output, we must set the output filename explicitly with ``-o`` or ``--output``:

 .. code:: console